fmacrae/YOLO-on-Lambda/README.md

 REPORT RequestId: e13f4826-6dbc-11e8-af3c-1bdeaebb4bdf	Duration: 19339.67 ms	Billed Duration: 19400 ms 	Memory Size: 2048 MB	Max Memory Used: 1210 MB

 ```
 Nip over to cloud watch to debug if anything goes wrong.
-Yay you now have darknet YOLO working on a platform that can scale to hundereds or thousands of concurrent instances and at a price that is so low.
+You now have darknet YOLO working on a platform that can scale to hundreds or thousands of concurrent instances and at a price that is so low.
 If you manage to get out of the 'free tier' it still works out at around 8k images processed for every dollar.
 Look up Youtube for guides on how to trigger this Lambda function from a file arriving in S3 and build an awesome on demand object detector.
 Redirect the output to a file?
 Lots of great options for using this.

 ### Local Installation or modification